pajszerm/image-app/README.md

 GET api/files -> downloading all images in zip format

-## Backend
+## Technologies

 - Java version 17
 - SpringBoot version 3.2.4
 - Database: PostgreSQL

-## Specifications:
+## Details

 - The application is compatible with ImageMagick and GraphicsMagick to resize images.
 You can set wich ImageProcessor to use with the @Primary annotation.
+Also only the GraphicsMagick is implemented yet.
 - At the start of the application it checks whether an AFS Key file is exists and generates it if not.
 - When uploading images, all images must have a width and a height to be resized to.
 - Only different named images can be stored in the database.